2.2 Mechanism-Editor

 Mechanism-Editor- Example

-When you do Add Mechanism, you must select a Plane.
+To do Add Mechanism command you must select a Plane.
 When the command is complete, we add for you a new:

 Mechanism element, which is coplanar with the Plane you select.

-The Mechanism element provides a Mechanism-Editor workspace.
-This includes a:
+The Mechanism element provides one Mechanism-Editor workspace, which includes a:

-Graphics-area, which is also coplanar with the Plane you select.
+Graphics-area, which is coplanar with the Plane you select.

 XY-axes